djalbat/xgl-server/README.md

   </body>
 </html>
 ```
 Embedding the texture map JSON description in the HTML this way will make it available as a property of the global object in any script run in the browser.
-If you think this approach is questionable, return the JSON in response to an Ajax request.
-In the remainder of this usage example it is assumed that JSON has been embedded.
+If you think this approach is questionable, you could provide the JSON in the response to an Ajax request.
+In the remainder of this section it is assumed that JSON has been embedded, however.

 ## Compiling from source